Airline Injury Compensation Claims

 For many international flights, the Montreal Convention applies and sets a strict time limit of two years from the date of the accident to file a claim.
 This is shorter than the time limit for many other types of personal injury claims, so it is crucial to seek legal advice promptly.

-For domestic flights within the UK, the law of England and Wales applies, and typically, you have three years from the date of the accident to make a claim.
+The law of England and Wales applies to domestic flights within the UK, and you typically have three years from the date of the accident to make a claim.

 It is important to act quickly and seek immediate legal advice to ensure your claim is filed within the applicable time limits.
 Delaying your claim could result in losing the right to seek compensation.